Electrical

 Its primary purpose is to provide fault current with a low resistance path to deposit unwanted, excess, and unsafe drafts to the ground.

-Grounding rods are either 8-foot long or 10-foot long, but the 8-foot is commonly used in residential wiring installations.
+Grounding rods are either 8 feet or 10 feet long, but the 8-foot is commonly used in residential wiring installations.

-When installing the grounding rod, one must first find a suitable location near the house and closer to the service panel.
+When installing the grounding rod, one must find a suitable location near the house and the service panel.

 For proper installation, at least ¾ of the rod length is driven deep into the moist ground.
 A flexible grounding wire that goes directly to the distribution panel system inside the house is attached to the protruding end.